-When Apple devices are being used in organizations for work, features like Activation Lock need to be disabled or removed to allow IT admins to re-purpose and provision the same device to another user.
-Read on to find out how you can disable Activation Lock on your organization's devices using Mobile Device Manager Plus.
+When Apple devices are being used for work, features like Activation Lock need to be disabled or removed to allow IT admins to re-purpose and provision the same device to another user.
+Read on to find out how you can disable or bypass Activation Lock on your organization's devices using Mobile Device Manager Plus.

-Activation lock is an in-built security feature in Apple devices that restricts activating or resetting a device without logging into the device user's iCloud account.
+Apple's Activation lock is an in-built security feature that restricts devices from being reset and activated without logging into the device user's iCloud account.
 This prevents device data from being compromised if the device falls into the wrong hands.
 However, when Apple devices are used in organizations by the workforce, they will have to be repurposed, reassigned, and reused when employees leave the organization.
 In such cases, Activation Lock needs to be bypassed or turned off, to facilitate device reassignment.
 Fortunately, modern mobile device management (MDM) solutions can help with activation lock removal on macOS and iOS devices.

 This document explains in detail about how the activation lock can be turned off or bypassed on MacBooks, iPhones and iPads.